aquameta/meta_triggers/README.md

 # meta_triggers
-This extension makes the [meta](https://github.com/aquametalabs/meta) writable by adding insert, update and delete triggers to its views.
-Typical DDL operations like `create schema foo` can be performed using only insert update and delete, e.g. `insert into meta.schema(name) values ('foo')`.
+This extension makes the [meta](https://github.com/aquametalabs/meta) extension writable, by adding insert, update and delete triggers to its views.
+Typical DDL operations like `create schema foo` can be performed using insert update and delete, e.g. `insert into meta.schema(name) values ('foo')`.

 # Install